supahgreg/tt-rss-web-static/docs/wiki/InstallationNotes.md

 Official PostgreSQL containers have no support for migrating data between major versions.
 You can do one of the following:

-1. Replace `postgres:15-alpine` with `postgres:12-alpine` in the compose file (or use `docker-compose.override.yml`, see below) and keep using PG 12
+1. Replace `postgres:15-alpine` with `postgres:12-alpine` in the compose file (or use `docker-compose.override.yml`, see below) and keep using PG 12;
-2. Use this DB container which would automatically upgrade the database - https://github.com/pgautoupgrade/docker-pgautoupgrade
+2. Use [this DB container](https://github.com/pgautoupgrade/docker-pgautoupgrade) which would automatically upgrade the database;
-3. Migrate the data manually using pg_dump & restore (somewhat complicated if you haven't done it before)
+3. Migrate the data manually using pg_dump & restore (somewhat complicated if you haven't done it before);

 See also: https://community.tt-rss.org/t/docker-compose-setup-broken-repo-missing/6164/15